-The transition standard is composed of two indicators that address entry, on-site, and exit transition activities.
-Transition activities ensure that students are placed in appropriate educational programs that prepare them for successful reentry into community, school, and/or work settings.
+The transition standard is composed of four indicators that address entry, on-site, and exit transition activities.
+Transition activities ensure that students are placed in appropriate educational programs that prepare them for successful re-entry into community, school, and/or work settings.

-Indicator 1: Transition Services
+Indicator 1: On-Site Transition Services

-The expected outcome of this indicator is that the program assists students with reentry into community, school, and/or work settings through guidance and transition services.
+The expected outcome of this indicator is that the program assists students with re-entry into community, school, and/or work settings through guidance and transition services.

-Indicator 2: Assessment and Planning
+Indicator 2: Testing and Assessment

-The expected outcome of this indicator is that assessments are used to identify students' academic and career and technical strengths, weaknesses, and interests to address the individual needs of the students and that academic and transition planning is designed and implemented to assist students in maximizing academic achievement.
+The expected outcome of this indicator is that entry assessments are used to diagnose students' academic and career/technical strengths, weaknesses, and interests to address the individual needs of the students and that exit assessments and state assessments are used to evaluate the performance of students in juvenile justice schools.